robertwayne/template-axum-solidjs-spa/README.md

    https://github.com/robertwayne/template-axum-solidjs-spa`
 - Change `.env.TEMPLATE` to `.env` and set your Postgres credentials _(if not using defaults)_.
+- Install your dependencies with `bun i`.
-- Build the client with `pnpm run build` from inside the `/client` directory.
+- Build the client with `bun run build` from inside the `/client` directory.
-   _Alternatively, you can use `pnpm run dev` to run the client with vite dev server._
+   _Alternatively, you can use `bun run dev` to run the client with the vite dev server._
 - Run the server with `cargo run` from inside the `/server` directory.
   - If you're serving from axum, visit `http://127.0.0.1:3000`.